-Getting involved in research while you are an undergraduate is a great way to see how what you are learning in class can be applied to a field of the geosciences that particularly interests you.
-Research experience will give you a taste of what graduate school is like, and having that experience will give you a distinct advantage in applying for graduate schools.
-As well, if you plan to use your degree for industry, consulting, or regulatory work, showing that you have been involved in research already makes you more competitive when applying for jobs.
+Getting involved in research while you are an undergraduate is a great way to see how what you learn in regular classes can be applied to whatever field of geoscience interests you.
+Research experience will give you a taste of what graduate school may be like, and if you apply to graduate school this is likely to give you a distinct advantage.
+In addition, if you plan to use your degree for industry, consulting, or regulatory work, showing that you have been involved in research is likely to make you more competitive when applying for jobs.
 Working closely with a faculty member also lets that person get to know you and your abilities, so they will be able to write you a detailed letter of recommendation when you apply to graduate school or for jobs.
-Professional ties that you establish now can last a lifetime - your faculty mentor can become a valuable resource for you now and in the future.
+Professional ties that you establish now can last a lifetime, and your faculty mentor can become a valuable resource for you now and in the future.

 Participate in an Ongoing Research Project

 Independent research projects generally lead to a written report of your work, detailing your methods, results and conclusions.
-Such reports can become a Senior Thesis in the Earth Sciences, and can fulfill the requirements of a capstone project for students in the Honors Program or for Graduation with Distinction in the Earth Sciences.
-Student doing research often present their results at regional or national meetings (e.g. Geological Society of America, American Geophysical Union, Central NY Association of PRofessional Geologists), and there is support available from the department for students attending a conference to present their work.
-Some projects even get published in the peer-reviewed literature with undergraduate students as co-authors or even as the lead author.
+Such reports can become a Senior Thesis and may fulfill the requirements of a capstone project for students in the Honors Program or for Graduation with Distinction in the Earth and Environmental Sciences.
+Students undertaking research often present their results at regional or national meetings (e.g., Geological Society of America, American Geophysical Union, Central NY Association of Professional Geologists), and there is support available from the department for students attending a conference to present their work.
+Some projects even get published in peer-reviewed literature with undergraduate students as co-authors or even as the lead author.

 Funding for Undergraduate Research

 Funding is available from a variety of sources for students doing faculty-supervised research.
-Generally, an application for funding involves a short description of the research project and why it is interesting and important, plus a proposed budget for the work to be done.
+An application for funding involves a brief description of the research project and why it is interesting and important, plus a proposed budget for the work to be done.
 Applications are competitive.
 Several processional societies offer funding for student research (see link below).
-Students should discuss these and other possible outlets for funding with their faculty supervisor, as they generally require a letter of support from the advisor.
+Students should discuss these and other possible outlets for funding with their faculty supervisor, as they usually require a letter of support from the advisor.
 Deadlines are typically early in the spring semester.
 Students can also apply for funding from the Department through the John James Prucha Field Research Fund, or from the College when suitable outlets are available.

 Course Credit and Degree Options

-Students may register to receive course credit for independent reserach work.
-In each case, a faculty sponsor must sign the petition agreeing to supervise the work and specify the creiteria upon which you will be graded.
+Students may register to receive course credit for independent research work.
+In each case, a faculty sponsor must sign the petition agreeing to supervise the work and specify the criteria upon which you will be graded.